-- Get familiar with your covered services and the rules you must follow to get these covered services.
+- □ Get familiar with your covered services and the rules you must follow to get these covered services.
 Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - ° Chapters 3 and 4 give the details about your medical services. - □ If you have any other health insurance coverage in addition to our plan, or separate prescription drug coverage, you are required to tell us.
 Chapter 1 tells you about coordinating these benefits. - □ Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your UnitedHealthcare member ID card whenever you get your medical care. - □ Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
+Show your TRS-Care Medicare Advantage member ID card whenever you get your medical care. - □ Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
 Follow the treatment plans and instructions that you and your doctors agree upon. - ^o Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - ° If you have any questions, be sure to ask and get an answer you can understand. - □ Be considerate.
 We expect all our members to respect the rights of other patients.
-We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - \Box Pay what you owe.
-As a plan member, you are responsible for these payments: - ° You must continue to pay your Medicare Part B premium to remain a member of the plan. - For some of your medical services covered by the plan, you must pay your share of the cost when you get the service. - $^\circ~$ If you move outside of our plan service area, you cannot remain a member of our plan.
+We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - □ Pay what you owe.
+As a plan member, you are responsible for these payments: - ° You must continue to pay your Medicare Part B premium to remain a member of the plan. - ° You risk losing all TRS-Care coverage if you do not have Medicare Part B. - For some of your medical services covered by the plan, you must pay your share of the cost when you get the service. - [°] If you move outside of our plan service area, you cannot remain a member of our plan.

-- ^o If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - ° If you move, it is also important to tell Social Security.
+- ^o If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - [°] If you move, it is also important to tell Social Security (or the Railroad Retirement Board).